 Stay in touch!
 Whether you’re still planning your trip or you’re already here, check us out on social media for travel ideas, adventure inspiration, and an inside look at all things Halifax.

-This blog was contributed by Tiffany Thornton in 2015 and updated by Discover Halifax in 2018.
+This blog was contributed by Tiffany Thornton in 2015 and updated by Discover Halifax.

 Share your adventures with us on social media!
 Tag us on Facebook, Instagram and Twitter, or use #DiscoverHalifax to share your photos and videos with us.